 Autism spectrum disorder affects a huge number of children both globally and in the United States.
 Experts have long acknowledged the importance of detecting autism early, but current diagnosis tools are purely behavioral and not entirely accurate.
 New research, however, proposes a biological method for accurately predicting whether a child will go on to develop autism.

 The number of ASD diagnoses has drastically increased over the past few decades, and in the U.S., the estimates show a 30 percent increase in the number of children with ASD compared with previous years.

-The Centers for Disease Control and Prevention (CDC) highlight the importance of early ASD detection.
-However, most of the current diagnosis practices and psychometric tools rely purely on the detection of behavioral signs.
+The Centers for Disease Control and Prevention (CDC) highlight the importance of

 Research from the Rensselaer Polytechnic Institute in New York identifies a new method for predicting whether a child is on the ASD spectrum based on substances that are detectable in the blood.